 As with most holidays that involve children out after dark and mischief, the celebration of St. Valentine’s Eve fell out of favor, to be replaced by the Hallmark-inspired and saintless Valentine’s Day.

 Golf is thought of as relatively safe sport.
 But for the safety of others, there are just some people who should not be allowed on a golf course.
-Vice President Spiro Agnew had the dubious distinction of beaning not just one but three spectators on this day during the Bob Hope Desert Classic.
+Vice President Spiro Agnew had the dubious distinction of beaning not just one but three spectators on this day in 1971 during the Bob Hope Desert Classic.
 On his very first drive, he sliced into the crowd for a two-bagger, bouncing off a man to nail his wife as well.
 On his next shot, he hit a woman, sending her to the hospital.
 The previous year, Agnew had managed to hit his partner in the back of the head.